willhumphreys/survey/README.md

 *Setup:*
 > - You will find the sources and the compiled APK of a small sample project.
+> - If you are familiar with Android you should download only the Android Studio IDE package otherwise you could download a package including the Android SDK as well.
+Download the Android Studio from this link: https://developer.android.com/studio/index.html
 > - **Please mind the time**.
 If you check in your code more than 3h after you are being sent the repo-link you will get a penalty